liufuyang/liufuyang.github.io/_posts/2018-03-30-lets-encrypt-dns.markdown

 try out the DNS-based domain ownership validation anyway.

 Also it seems with the tool `certbot`, one could use some DNS plugins to even make automatic certificate generation an easy job.
-[Like what this post is doing](http://www.eigenmagic.com/2018/03/14/howto-use-certbot-with-lets-encrypt-wildcard-certificates/)
+[Like what this post is doing](http://www.eigenmagic.com/2018/03/14/howto-use-certbot-with-lets-encrypt-wildcard-certificates/).

 As my domain name is provided via freenom, it seems there is no available plugins there?
 So I am going to use a manual way to get certificates.
-You could probably to see the general idea how this DNS-based domain ownership works.
+You could also probably get a general idea of how this DNS-based domain ownership works.

 ## How to use `certbot` to get wildcard certificates - manually

 So firstly, simply use docker to run `certbot` command on your server (or probably can be done anywhere?) like this:
 ```
-sudo docker run -it --rm --name certbot \
+$ sudo docker run -it --rm --name certbot \
      -v "/etc/letsencrypt:/etc/letsencrypt"  \
      -v "/var/lib/letsencrypt:/var/lib/letsencrypt" \
      certbot/certbot certonly --manual \
      --preferred-challenges dns -d *.lifeinweeks.ml
 ```
 Note that:
-* `--preferred-challenges dns` means use DNS-based domain ownership validation
+* `--preferred-challenges dns` means to use DNS-based domain ownership validation
-* `-d *.lifeinweeks.ml` means to specify domain name (the certificates signed for) as \*.lifeinweeks.ml
+* `-d *.lifeinweeks.ml` means to specify the domain name (the certificates signed for) as \*.lifeinweeks.ml
-* Certificates will be saved under `/etc/letsencrypt/live`, you will see a message later when the command finished successfully later.
+* Certificates will be saved under `/etc/letsencrypt/live`, you will see a message later when the command finishes successfully later.

 Yep, so run this, you see output as:
 ```